 Please contact us anytime to discuss your special research projects and customized human tissue sample requirements.

-Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes:
+Bay Biosciences provides human tissue samples (human specimens) and human biofluids from diseased and normal healthy donors which includes:

-We can also procure most human bio-specimens, special collections and requests for human samples that are difficult to find.
-All our human tissue samples are procured through IRB-approved clinical protocols and procedures.
+Moreover, we can also procure most human biospecimens and human biofluids, special collections and requests for human samples that are difficult to find.
+All our human tissue samples and human biofluids are procured through IRB-approved clinical protocols and procedures.

-In addition to the standard processing protocols, Bay Biosciences can also provide human plasmaserum, and PBMC bio-fluid samples using custom processing protocols; you buy donor-specific collections in higher volumes and specified sample aliquots from us.
+In addition to the standard processing protocols, Bay Biosciences can also provide human biofluids such as human plasmahuman serum, and human PBMCs bio-fluid samples using custom processing protocols; you buy donor-specific collections in higher volumes and specified sample aliquots from us.

-Bay Biosciences also provides human samples from normal healthy donors; volunteers, for controls and clinical research, contact us Now.
+Bay Biosciences also provides human biospecimens from normal healthy donors; volunteers, for controls and clinical research, Contact us Now.